inspectredc/fzerox/README.md

 #### 5. Prepare a base ROM

 Copy your ROM to the root of this new project directory, and rename the file of the baserom to reflect the version of ROM you are using. ex: `baserom.us.rev0.z64`
-* Make sure the ROM is the US version, revision 1.0
+* Make sure the ROM is the US or JP version, revision 1.0

 #### 6. Make and Build the ROM